TaDaa/vimade/README.md

 ##### FAQ/HELP
 I am using GVIM and my mappings are not working
-- *Add `let g:vimade_usecursorhold=1` to your vimrc*
+- *Add `let g:vimade_usecursorhold=1` to your vimrc* Sometimes I hear an annoying bell sound when starting vim/nvim
+- *Add `let g:vimade_detect_term_color=0` to your vimrc -- the color detection may cause this sound on unsupported terminals

 What about Vim < 8?
 - *Vim 7 is currently untested/experimental, but may work if you add `let g:vimade_usecursorhold=1` to your vimrc*

-My colors look off!
+My colors look off in terminal mode!
-- *Make sure that you either use a colorscheme or manually define the fg and bg for 'Normal'.
+- *Make sure that you either use a supported terminal or colorscheme or manually define the fg and bg for 'Normal'.
 You can also manually define the tint in your vimade config (g:vimade.basebg and g:vimade.basefg)*

+Tmux is not working!
+- *Vimade only works in 256 color mode, it is recommended that you set `export TERM=xterm-256color` before starting vim